Idxrp17/Go1-with-GPS/README.md

 ## Arduino txt file

 You can read the GPS data from the Arduino on the pi by creating a txt file in the terminal such as `arduinogps.py` and execute it (python3)

-## Requirements

-- Unitree Legged SDK v3.8.0
-- Linux with the /dev/ttyACM0 serial port and make sure its connected to Arduino GPS